Skip to main content

 There is no cost, to the participant, for using a Public Operator.

-The participant must sign a contract (see Account Setup) to get the applicable credentials (API key and client secret) to use the UID2 APIs hosted on the Public Operator.
+The participant must sign a contract (see Account Setup) to get the applicable credentials (see UID2 Credentials) to use the UID2 APIs hosted on the Public Operator.

 note